RotoyDK/RotoyInSpace/Mission_04.md

 He needs to turn around himself!
 To do that, we need to set one wheel to spin in one direction, and the other in opposite direction.

-For example, let's set left wheel to spin forward, and right wheel to spin backward.
+For example, let's set the left wheel to spin forward, and the right wheel to spin backward.
 And change the speed to 100 for both wheels.
 Place the right blocks and use the hint if you need help!

 ```block
     maqueen.motorRun(maqueen.Motors.M1, maqueen.Dir.CW, 100)